Understanding Workflows

 Overview

-Understanding how workflows are structured and executed is essential for building effective automations.
+Understanding how workflows are structured and run is essential for building effective automations.
 This guide covers the key aspects of workflow architecture in ORCFLO.

-We'll explore how data moves between nodes, the differences between execution modes, and how to use the visual canvas effectively.
+We'll explore how data moves between nodes, the differences between run modes, and how to use the visual canvas effectively.

 Workflow Structure